-After an introductory lecture, the main subject is performing a research project.
-In groups of 2-4 students, an assignment is provided that is closely related to the current research within DDT.
+After an introductory lecture, the main subject is performing a group project with 2-4 students, an assignment is provided that is closely related to the current research within DDT.
 By using literature, students plan and execute a small experiment.
 Afterwards, students present their results in the form of a research report and a poster presentation.

 - Designing and executing a small research project

 - Identifying research subjects and applications of drug delivery technology

 - Writing a scientific report and creating a scientific poster presentation together with a group of students

 - Individually presenting and defending a scientific poster